Assessing subhalo finders in cosmological hydrodynamical simulations: Halo and subhalo finding

 \subsection{HBT-HERONS}

-The {\HBTHERONS}\footnote{Available at \hyperlink{https://github.com/SWIFTSIM/HBT-HERONS}{https://github.com/SWIFTSIM/HBT-HERONS}} (\textbf{H}ierarchical \textbf{B}ound \textbf{T}racing - \textbf{H}ydro-\textbf{E}nabled \textbf{R}etrieval of \textbf{O}bjects in \textbf{N}umerical \textbf{S}imulations) algorithm is an updated version of the history-based subhalo finder {\HBT} \citep{Han.2018}.
-This new version collects several new additions that improve the identification and tracking of subhaloes in both DMO and hydrodynamical simulations, which are presented in detail in Appendix \ref{section:hbt_improvements}\footnote{The {\HBTHERONS} catalogues for {\tt FLAMINGO} were made without including the centering change described in \S\ref{appendix:unbinding_subsampling_effects}.
-The need for that modification only became clear when running on higher resolution simulations.}.
+The {\HBTHERONS}\footnote{Available at \href{https://github.com/SWIFTSIM/HBT-HERONS}{https://github.com/SWIFTSIM/HBT-HERONS}} (\textbf{H}ierarchical \textbf{B}ound \textbf{T}racing - \textbf{H}ydro-\textbf{E}nabled \textbf{R}etrieval of \textbf{O}bjects in \textbf{N}umerical \textbf{S}imulations) algorithm is an updated version of the history-based subhalo finder {\HBT} \citep{Han.2018}.
+This new version collects several new additions that improve the identification and tracking of subhaloes in both DMO and hydrodynamical simulations, which are presented in detail in Appendix \ref{section:hbt_improvements}\footnote{The {\HBTHERONS} catalogues for {\tt FLAMINGO} were made without including the symmetric merging criterion (\S\ref{appendix:merging_calculations}), the center refinement change described in \S\ref{appendix:unbinding_subsampling_effects} and the gas re-attachtment step (\S\ref{appendix:gas_reattaching}).
+The need for the last two modifications only became clear when running on higher resolution simulations.
+We have verified that the effect of these changes is negligible for all of the results presented here.}.
 We additionally modified the way in which particles are partitioned within the code to speed it up.
 This allowed us to run {\HBTHERONS} using 256 nodes (128 cores per node) on the {\tt FLAMINGO-10k} DMO simulation (\citealt{Pizzati.2024}; Schaller et al. in prep), which contains over $10080^{3}$ ($\approx10^{12}$) particles.
 We also used it to analyse the largest hydrodynamical simulation run to $z = 0$ to date, the 2.8~Gpc {\tt FLAMINGO} box with $2\times5040^{3}$ particles.
 Given its small computational cost and robust identification of structures, both at fixed and across time \citep{Chandro-Gomez.2025}, we make {\HBTHERONS} our fiducial choice of subhalo finder.
 In this subsection, we present a general overview of how {\HBTHERONS} works, with an accompanying diagram to illustrate important steps in Fig.~\ref{figure:hbt_general_diagram}.